mas-bandwidth/gafferongames/content/post/integration_basics.md

             return output;
         }

-It's absolutely critical that you understand what this method is doing.
-First it takes the current state of the object (its position and velocity) and advances it ahead dt seconds using an Euler Integration step with the derivatives that were passed in (velocity and acceleration).
-Once this new position and velocity are calculated, it calculates new derivatives at this point in time using the integrated state.

-Most importantly, each of these derivatives will typically be _different_ when the rate of change in these quantities changes as a function of time, or a function of the object state itself.
-For example, a Hooke's law spring force which is a function of the current position, or a drag force which is a function of the current velocity.

 The acceleration function is what drives the entire simulation and in the example source code for this article is defined as follows:

         float acceleration( const State & state, double t )